flexn-io/renative/README.md

 Most fundamental setup of react native vanilla project based environment with Swift and Kotlin support.
 Includes latest `iOS`, `tvOS`, `Android`, `AndroidTV` and `Web` platforms

 * Ideal starting point for advanced projects.
-* Includes bleeding edge dependencies configured to work witch each other
+* Includes bleeding edge dependencies configured to work with each other

 <table>
   <tr>